regolith-linux/website/content/en/docs/Getting started/configuration.md

 ## Status Bar Indicators

 Status indicators such as CPU load, date and time, notifications, weather, and other system info can be added or removed by installing packages.
 For example, to show a status indicator for your laptop battery simply run `sudo apt install i3xrocks-battery` and then refresh the session.
-To find what indicators are available, run `apt list | grep ^i3xrocks-` or search for "i3xrocks-" in your favorite package manager GUI, such as [Synaptic](https://help.ubuntu.com/community/SynapticHowto).
+To find what indicators are available, run `apt search ^i3xrocks-` or search for "i3xrocks-" in your favorite package manager GUI, such as [Synaptic](https://help.ubuntu.com/community/SynapticHowto).
+Learn more about configuring status indicators in this HowTo.

 <img class="shadow m-5" src="../regolith-screenshot-synaptic-search.png" width="480px"/>